eduvpn/documentation/DEPLOY_CENTOS.md

 ### Let's Encrypt

-Modify `lets_encrypt.sh` and set the variables at the top of the file to something that makes sense for you.
-Read the comments at the top of the file.
-Make sure the `WEB_FQDN` variable is the same as the one you used in `deploy.sh`.

 Run the script (as root):

     $ sudo -s
     # ./lets_encrypt.sh

+Make sure you use the exact same DNS name you used when running `deploy.sh`!

-The system will automatically replace the certificate before it expires.
+After completing the script, the certificate will be installed and the system will automatically replace the certificate before it expires.

 ### PHP 7.1